Most people in Illinois order CBD products online, even though residents now have access to dispensaries.

-If you’re feeling ready to make a purchase, read on below for advice on buying CBD online and in-store.
+If you’re feeling ready to make a purchase, read below for advice on buying CBD online and in-store.

 Marijuana is listed as a Schedule 1 drug by the Federal Government.
 Under federal law, marijuana is treated the same way as meth, heroin, and LSD.

 When it comes to marijuana, individual states and the Federal Government usually don’t see eye to eye.
-As of 2018, 33 states have legalized marijuana for medicinal use, and 11 have legalized it for all purposes, including recreational use.

 The first step towards complete legalization was made when the state decriminalized possession of small amounts of marijuana.